The page has been translated by Gen AI.

 Target addressEnter the IP address retrieved by nslookup

-TypeSelect Destination Port/Type after entering protocol information
+typeSelect Destination Port/Type then enter protocol information

-DirectionOutbound rule Select
+directionOutbound rule Select

 Register access control for Secrets Manager